-TexBook Program: This course is in the SPC TexBook program.
+TexBook Program: This course is in the SPC TexBook program, so you do not need to purchase a textbook or access code for the course (unless you opt out).

 - What is TexBook?
+The required textbook/digital content for this course is available to you in Blackboard from the first day of class.
 The fee for the textbook/digital content is the lowest price available from the publisher and bookstore and is included in your tuition/fee payment. - How do I access my TexBook?
-Your course material is in your Blackboard course from the first day of class.
-Access to your course material is provided either by RedShelf or other links inside your Blackboard course.
-RedShelf (and many publisher's) ebook features include the ability to hear the text read aloud, highlight, take notes, create flash cards, see word definitions, build study guides, print select pages, and download up to 20% of the book for offline access. - Help with TexBook issues and support: check with your professor and/or contact https://solve.redshelf.com/hc/en-us/requests/new - Opting out of TexBook: Participating in TexBook is not mandatory, and you can choose to opt-out.
-However; by opting-out you will lose access to the course [textbook/digital content] and competitive pricing, and you will need to purchase the required course material on your own.
+Access to your course material is provided either by VitalSource or other links inside your Blackboard course.
+VitalSource (and many publisher's) ebook features include the ability to hear the text read aloud, highlight, take notes, create flash cards, see word definitions, build study guides, print select pages, and download up to 20% of the book for offline access.
+See the Course Resources folder. - Help with TexBook issues and support: check with your professor and/or contact https://support.vitalsource.com/hc/en-us/requests/new (available 24/7 via chat, email, phone, and text) - Opting out of TexBook: Participating in TexBook is not mandatory, and you can choose to opt-out.
+However; by opting-out you will lose access to the course textbook/digital content and competitive pricing, and you will need to purchase the required course material on your own.
 If you drop the class or opt-out before the opt-out deadline, the TexBook charge will be automatically refunded to your SPC account.
-The opt-out deadline for Fall 2021 (16week) is September 15th.
+The opt-out deadline for Fall 2022 is September 14.
 Please consult with your professor before deciding to opt-out.